thisjustinh/ark-invest-history/README.md

 This repository is not affiliated with ARK Invest and accepts no responsibility for financial decisions made.

 ## Acknowledgments

-Thanks to [KarlZhu-SE](https://github.com/KarlZhu-SE/ark-funds-monitor) whose JSON I used to initialize the repository.

 Thanks to [ArkTrack](https://arktrack.com) whose data I used to initialize the repository.

 Thanks to [tigger0jk](https://github.com/tigger0jk/ark-invest-scraper) for the scraping workflow for the holdings.